cds-ruc/PIM-ANNS/README.md

 cd third-party/upmem-2024.2.0-Linux-x86_64/src/backends
 bash ./install.sh
 ```
-- FAISS_UPMEM: The IVFPQ index algorithm reuses portions of the FAISS codebase.
+- FAISS: The IVFPQ index algorithm reuses portions of the FAISS codebase.
 For better UPMEM compatibility, we provide a modified version of FAISS based on: https://github.com/facebookresearch/faiss.
 Installation method is the same as FAISS.

 - Boost Coroutine: This project utilizes Boost's coroutine library.
 ```
 sudo apt-get update